-Through their daily activities and weekly educational rounds, in addition to their 24-hour-a-day, 7-days-a-week support of our specialists and emergency veterinarians, these young doctors quickly outpace their classmates in the knowledge base, clinical skills, and diagnostic prowess.
+Through their daily activities and weekly educational rounds, in addition to 24/7 support of our specialists and emergency veterinarians, these young doctors quickly outpace their classmates in their knowledge base, clinical skills, and diagnostic prowess.
 Our specialists help guide and instruct each intern through this strenuous clinical year.
 We also encourage our interns to prepare a manuscript for publication.

 If you are interested in applying for a rotating internship at WestVet, please find more information on the VIRMP website.